2012 6 Hours of Spa-Francorchamps: Practice

-The first two 90 practice sessions took place on 3 May and the third one-hour session was held the following day.
+The first two 90-minute practice sessions took place on 3 May and the third one-hour session was held the following day.
 The first session took place in overcast weather on a damp circuit.
 Audi took the first four overall positions, with Benoît Tréluyer's No. 1 Audi e-tron quattro setting the fastest lap of 2:04.434 early in the session.
 Duval's No. 3 Audi R18 ultra was 0.044 seconds slower.
 Capello's No. 2 Audi e-tron quattro was third with Marco Bonanomi's No. 4 Audi R18 ultra fourth.
 The fastest petrol-powered LMP1 car was Andrea Belicchi's No. 13 Rebellion Lola-Toyota in fifth.
 Soheil Ayari's No. 49 Pecom Oreca led LMP2 with a time of 2:10.646.
 Alexander Sims' Status GP Lola-Judd and Stéphane Sarrazin's Starworks HPD cars were second and third in class.
 Gianmaria Bruni's No. 51 AF Corse Ferrari led the LMGTE Pro class with a 2:20.916 lap, beating Marc Lieb's No. 77 Team Felbermayr-Proton Porsche by four-tenths of a second.
 Paolo Ruberti's No. 88 Team Felbermayr-Proton Porsche paced LMGTE Am with a 2:23.135 lap.
 With 20 minutes remaining, Nick Leventis locked the No. 21 Strakka HPD car's brakes on oil through the La Source hairpin and crashed into the tyre barrier leaving the turn.
 The car received minor damage and was placed behind the tyre wall.

 Alexander Sims (pictured in 2014) sustained a heavy accident in the second practice session that necessitated the Status GP car's withdrawal.